Frequently Asked Questions

 You may not switch exams once the registration period has closed; therefore, you should make every attempt to attend.
 However, if you cannot attend the session for which you are registered, you can do Web Withdrawal on SSBanner until the close of the published Web Withdrawal period.

 If Web Withdrawal has closed, you must email the Writing Proficiency Program at least 24 hours before the official begin time of your Exam.
 We will not accept phone calls; your request for withdrawal must be emailed.
 We will need to assess the reasons for your request for withdrawal before processing it, so you should include a detailed description of the reason for your withdrawal in your email.

 - Will I be counted with an attempt if I do not write an exam for which I am registered?

 If you do Web Withdrawal during the Web Withdrawal period, you will receive a "W" for the course which will not count as one of your 2 attempts.

-Once Web Withdrawal has closed, you will receive a "NC" for the registrationwhich will count as one of your 2 attempts.
-Requests for exception to this rule will be judged on a case-by-case basis.
+Once Web Withdrawal has closed and you do not attend your exam, you will receive a "NC" for the registration which will count as one of your 2 attempts.
+Requests for exceptions to this rule will be judged on a case-by-case basis.